rala76/Algorithms-and-Data-Structures/Data-Structures/01_Arrays/00_Arrays_Notes.md

   - The worst case is O(n) because we might need to shift every value in the array

 #### 3. Dynamic Array
+- Default in Python and JavaScript
+- Operations: Push, Pop,
+- Pointer for last element of dynamic array (used for operations)